NREL/EnergyPlus/doc/src/docs/EngineeringReference/09-BuildingSystemSimulation.md

 It should be noted that the figure is simply a schematic and not a scaled representation of the process on a Mollier Chart.
 For the following descriptions, please refer to the schematic figure above.

-n Process 1–2 on the Ts diagram, represents condensation of steam in the coil at constant pressure; this is where the steam gives up latent heat to the zone.
+*  Process 1–2 on the Ts diagram, represents condensation of steam in the coil at constant pressure; this is where the steam gives up latent heat to the zone.

-n Process 2–3 represents the subcooling of condensed steam at higher pressure, this subcooling takes place inside the steam coil, just before the steam trap.
+*  Process 2–3 represents the subcooling of condensed steam at higher pressure, this subcooling takes place inside the steam coil, just before the steam trap.
 The delta temperature represented by 2-3 is the degree of subcooling in the steam coil, and is a user input to the steam coil.
 This subcool generally accounts for 1 to 2 % of the total heat transfer in the steam coil.

-n Process 3–4’ represents the isenthalpic expansion of water from high-pressure steam side to atmospheric pressure across the steam trap.
+*  Process 3–4’ represents the isenthalpic expansion of water from high-pressure steam side to atmospheric pressure across the steam trap.
 As steam gives up its latent heat at the steam coil the condensate that forms in the steam coil still exists at higher pressure.
 This condensate is discharged to a lower pressure across the steam trap, this condensate contains more heat than necessary to maintain the liquid phase at the lower pressure, this excess heat causes some of the condensate to vaporize or flash to steam at lower pressure at some quality.
 The amount of water that flashes to steam can be calculated by the following equation

 <div>\[\% Flash\,\,Steam\,\, = \frac{{{h_{4'}} - \,{h_4}}}{{{h_{fg}}}}\,\, \times \,\,\,100\]</div>